 Department of Biology

-NSERC-SPG grant we are beginning to study food web dynamics and nutrient recycling in mussel aquaculture in Quebec.
+Thanks to recent funds from an NSERC-SPG grant we are beginning to study food web dynamics and nutrient recycling in mussel aquaculture in Quebec.
 AquaMaN is our catchy internal acronym for the project but its real title is “Integrating across scales in marine aquaculture: the role of trophic dynamics and nutrient recycling for mussel production.”

 Aquaculture, Mussels and Nutrients (AquaMaN)